[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 ...In the version of this tale written for our Uranian readers, we skip over the rest of the time she spent imprisoned; but in the version that we tell to you Terrans we are prepared to reveal a secret about that lonely couple of days.

-It arises from the equally invisible paths or tunnels scored through the hardrock of reality by the age-long squirm of souls.
-And when we say age-long, we refer to a history of awareness hundreds of times longer than that of Earth; nay, thousands of times longer, if you take into consideration not just us Nenns but the inhabitants of all the previous Great Cycles of Ooranye.
+It is a phenomenon that stems from the equally invisible paths or tunnels scored through the hardrock of reality by the age-long squirm of souls.
+And when we say age-long, we refer to a history of awareness hundreds of times longer than that of Earth.
+Nay, thousands of times longer, if you take into consideration not just us Nenns but the inhabitants of all the previous Great Cycles of Ooranye!

 You Terrans are fond of fiction; you have a need for it because the lives of your fictional characters possess the artistic shape denied to the messier trajectories of your actual selves.
 We on the other hand can dispense with invented stories, since our culture has had time to evolve into naturally poetic life-lines.
 Here, therefore, thanks to that age-old selection process, reality is as shapely as fiction.
 Rather than read tales, we live them.